-- develop and regularly review school assessment policies and procedures about the responsible use of Al - ensure that assessment implementation maintains the integrity of assessment at all times and in all cases - including AARA in situations affecting individual students - consistently apply policies to develop academic integrity and minimise academic misconduct - develop assessment that expects students to demonstrate knowledge and skills, and enables authentication of their own individual student work - require APA referencing to be used for student responses and explicitly teach this style of referencing to students - model academic integrity, e.g. by practising appropriate research, suitable use of AI, referencing, and adherence to copyright laws as a school community - communicate the school's expectations for academic integrity and policies for academic misconduct clearly to students and parents/carers - use QCAA resources and school-developed programs to help students and teachers understand the importance of academic integrity. - require students to engage in education about Academic Integrity provided at the College.
+- develop and regularly review school assessment policies and procedures ensuring alignment with QCAA policies and other relevant guidelines about the responsible use of AI - ensure that assessment implementation maintains the integrity of assessment at all times and in all cases - including AARA in situations affecting individual students, or development of comparable assessment - consistently apply policies to develop academic integrity and minimise academic misconduct - develop assessment that expects students to demonstrate knowledge and skills, and enables authentication of their own individual student work - require APA referencing to be used for student responses and explicitly teach this style of referencing to students - model academic integrity, e.g. by practising appropriate research, suitable use of Al, referencing, and adherence to copyright laws as a school community - communicate the school's expectations for academic integrity and policies for academic misconduct clearly to students and parents/carers - use QCAA-developed resources and school-developed programs to help students and teachers understand the importance of academic integrity - require all QCE students to complete the QCAA Academic Integrity course.